 Introduction

-In version 3.38.0 and later of the Terraform AWS Provider, a default_tags argument is available in the provider configuration block.
-This argument allows for tagging of all resources that currently support the tags argument.
-It is intended as an alternative to the repetitive nature of applying the same tags repeatedly across all resources.
+In version 3.38.0 and later of the Terraform AWS Provider, a default_tagsargument is available in the provider configuration block.
+This argument allows for tagging all resources that support the tags argument.
+It is intended as an alternative to the repetitive nature of applying the same tags across all resources.

 Version 5.0.0 of the provider introduced several fixes to the issues identified below.
-Please follow the upgrade guide and check if upgrading the provider to version 5+ avoids these issues.
+Before using the workarounds in this article, please follow the version 5 upgrade guide and verify if upgrading the provider resolves these issues for your use case.

-There are several issues to avoid when using both default_tags at the provider level and tags at the resource level.
+When using both default_tags at the provider level and tags at the resource level in AWS Provider versions 3.38.0 through 4.67.0, you may encounter several known issues.

 Error: "tags" are identical to those in the "default_tags" configuration block of the provider: please de-duplicate and try again